jessicalevine/dudley/README.md

 end
 ```

-Commands must subclass the `Dudley::Commands::Command` class.
+Commands must subclass the `Dudley::Command` class.
 Doing so gives you
 access to the `namespace` and `command` helper methods to form a mini-DSL for
 creating Dudley commands.